ImadF1/Image-Filter/README.md

 # Image Filter Studio

-Application Python de traitement d'image avec interface Streamlit.
+A Python image processing application with a Streamlit interface.

-Le projet permet de charger une image, appliquer plusieurs filtres visuels en temps reel, comparer le resultat avec l'original, puis exporter l'image modifiee.
+The project allows you to load an image, apply several visual filters in real time, compare the result with the original, and then export the modified image.

-## Fonctionnalites
+## Features

-- conversion en niveaux de gris
+- Grayscale conversion
-- detection de contours
+- Edge detection
-- flou gaussien
+- Gaussian blur
-- effet sepia
+- Sepia effect
-- effet vintage
+- Vintage effect
-- ajustement de la luminosite
+- Brightness adjustment
-- ajustement du contraste
+- Contrast adjustment
-- apercu avant / apres
+- Before/After preview
-- export en PNG
+- PNG export

-## Stack technique
+## Technical Stack

 - Python
 - OpenCV